paccao/debian-paccao/README.md

-# Debian Minimal with i4
+# Debian Minimal with i3 window manager

 The Debian configuration was based of https://github.com/ChrisTitusTech/Debian-titus installation script and modified to fit my own needs.
 Credits to them!